Satire and counterpropaganda.

 I’m just saying that the only thing we can be sure of is that power is never given, only taken.
 Unfortunately, the vast majority of people live in apathy and have already given up.
 The rest of us an extreme minority, are facing the most technologically advanced sociopaths in history.

-“we used to have a real Labour party that took the poor out of the slums by giving them social housing, gave them legal aid, free healthcare, the welfare state, public transport and national industries.”
+December 19, 2022 at 7:11 pm #238261robbo203Participant“we used to have a real Labour party that took the poor out of the slums by giving them social housing, gave them legal aid, free healthcare, the welfare state, public transport and national industries.”

-One could argue, Covvie, that these things would have come about anyway, given the contingent conditions of capitalism in the immediate aftermath of the Second World War – irrespective of which political party came to power.
+_____________________________One could argue, Covvie, that these things would have come about anyway, given the contingent conditions of capitalism in the immediate aftermath of the Second World War – irrespective of which political party came to power.
 There was a considerable degree of economic consensus between the capitalist political parties with respect to Keynesian economic policies.
 There was also considerable support among the Tories for things like the welfare state and the NHS.

 Samuel Courtauld, a Tory industrialist, enthusiastically endorsed the Beveridge Report during the war on the grounds that nationalised health care would be more efficient than the old ramshackle system of private health care in the prewar years.
 Similarly Quentin Hogg, later Lord Hailsham, argued along the lines that if “we don’t give the workers reforms they will go for revolution” (or words to that effect).
 The welfare state is not necessarily the province of the capitalist Left; think of Bismarck in late 19th century Germany.
 The state capitalist policies introduced by his right-wing regime to improve workers’ health (and by extension industrial productivity) drew increasing interest from the British capitalist class at the time who wanted to adopt much the same measures and were concerned that Britain was falling behind Germany in the industrial league table.